Salisbury District

 Salisbury was a local government district in Wiltshire, England from 1974 to 2009.
 Its main urban area was the city of Salisbury.

-The district was formed on 1 April 1974, under the Local Government Act 1972 and the pursuant The English Non-metropolitan Districts (Definition) Order 1972 as a merger of the previous municipal boroughs of Salisbury and Wilton, along with Amesbury Rural District, Mere and Tisbury Rural District and Salisbury and Wilton Rural District.
+The district was formed on 1 April 1974 under the Local Government Act 1972 and the English Non-metropolitan Districts (Definition) Order 1972, as a merger of the previous municipal boroughs of Salisbury and Wilton, along with Amesbury Rural District, Mere and Tisbury Rural District and Salisbury and Wilton Rural District.

-On 1 April 2009, the district was abolished as part of the 2009 structural changes to local government in England, when its functions were taken over by the new Wiltshire Council unitary authority.
-At the same time, a parish council serving only Salisbury and its suburbs was formed, called Salisbury City Council.
+On 1 April 2009, the district was abolished as part of the structural changes to local government in England, when its functions were taken over by the new Wiltshire unitary authority.
+At the same time, a parish council for Salisbury and its suburbs was formed, called Salisbury City Council.

 Political control

 The political control of the council was as follows: